cgcollab/demorunner/README.md

 Otherwise, lines starting with # will be ignored.

 The following environment variables can be used to modify the behavior of the script:
-  DEMO_COLOR  - May be yellow, blue, or white.
+  DEMO_COLOR  - May be yellow, blue, white, or black.
 Default is yellow.
   DEMO_DELAY  - Controls the rate of the echoing of commands to simulate live typing.
 Default is 10.
                 Set to 0 to disable rate-limiting.
 Increase the setting to make typing appear faster.